FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Keep all resources in one project, but change the resource hierarchy to reflect company organization.

--Use multiple projects with established trust boundaries, and change the resource hierarchy to reflect company organization.
+**-Use multiple projects with established trust boundaries, and change the resource hierarchy to reflect company organization.**
+_(Correct!
+Because the environment has evolved, update the IAM resource hierarchy to reflect the changes.
+Use projects to group resources that share the same trust boundary.)_

 2.
 Michael is the owner/operator of “Zneeks,” a retail shoe store that caters to sneaker aficionados.
 He regularly works with customers who order small batches of custom shoes.
 Michael is interested in using Cymbal Direct to manufacture and ship custom batches of shoes to these customers.
 Reasonably tech-savvy but not a developer, Michael likes using Cymbal Direct's partner purchase portal but wants the process to be easy.
 What is an example of a user story that could describe Michael’s persona?